wons-cpu/yeoui/README.md

 # Yeoui (여의) 🔮

 **Your environment is the DJ.
-An AI-powered driving companion that reads the road and plays the perfect song — hands-free, real-time, zero input required.**
+An AI-powered driving companion that reads the road and plays the perfect song.**

 ## 💡 Why I started building this